LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 Note that a category may be imported by several objects.

-To find which categories extend other categories we can use the :ref:`predicates_extends_category_2_3` built-in predicates:
+To find which categories extend other categories, we can use the :ref:`predicates_extends_category_2_3` built-in predicates:

 .. code-block:: text